Skip to content

 A user defined attribute can contain other user defined attributes.
 The definition may not be cyclic.

-@operator overloads may only be added to user defined types (distinct, unions, struct, enum and fault).
+@operator overloads may only be added to user defined types (typedef, unions, struct, enum and fault).

 This requires a return type and a method parameter, which is the index.